cwaage/cs50_labs/README.md

 To summarize the above, you need your program to ...

   - Declare a your Celcius variable of an appropriate type to hold decimal values
-  - Assign that variable the value input by the user with the the apprpriate get_* function from `cs50.h`
+  - Assign that variable the value input by the user with the  appropriate get_* function from `cs50.h`
   - Do some math to convert Celcius to Fahenheit using the conversion formula listed above
   - Assign a Fahrenheit variable the converted value
   - Print the Fahrenheit value to output, limiting it to a single decimal place

-{% next %}

 {% next "Compile" %}